 This service-profit chain understands the important relationship between profitability, customer loyalty, and employee satisfaction.
 Customer loyalty is a key link in the chain between profit and growth.
 In fact, loyalty and value is an express outcome of customer satisfaction.
 Satisfied, loyal, and productive employees create this value.
 So it stands to reason that employee satisfaction results from top-quality internal support structures and policies that empower staff to deliver results to their customers.

-A fulfilled employee has a direct correlation to a company’s bottom line.
-A valued employee will always work harder, be more productive and advocate for the higher good of the company.
+Employee productivity is crucial to a company’s bottom line.
+A fulfilled and valued employee will always work harder, be more productive and advocate for the higher good of the company.
 This translates and travels right down the supply chain and will be felt by the customer in various ways.

 So how can an employer build engaged employees?